-For MTN-037, the Protocol Deviation Log CRF will be used to document each reportable deviation identified.
+For MTN-038, the Protocol Deviation Log CRF will be used to document each reportable deviation identified.
 Missed visits are considered protocol deviations per the MTN policy, however these will not be captured on the Protocol Deviation Log CRF.
 The Missed Visit CRF will capture this information instead.
+For protocol deviations that impact more than one participant, a separate Protocol Deviation Log CRF should be submitted for each PTID.